adrian-fuertes/typora-notion-theme/README.md

 ## Styles

 The theme is available in two styles: `original` and `enhanced`.
-The original style features simpler quotions and tables, mimicing the Notion app.
-The enhanced style darkens quoations bavkgrounds and adds alternating colors to the table backgrounds, improving visibility.
+The original style features simpler quotations and tables, mimicking the Notion app.
+The enhanced style darkens quotation backgrounds and adds alternating colors to the table backgrounds, improving visibility.

 Original style             |  Enhanced Style